 The next day was miserable.
 Rain was falling when I woke up.
 I said my goodbyes to me new friends and hit the road.
 Things just got worse.
 The wind picked up outside of town, and rain kept coming and going.
 The high temperature for the day was 48degrees, and I kept taking layers on and off to adjust.
 The ride was only 30 miles but took me around 4 and a half hours due to the 30mph headwinds.
 I've never spent so much time in first gear in my entire life.
 I ended up needing to take detour because I ran into a nuclear power plant. and they closed off a bunch of raods to the public after 9/11 due to the "terror threat" lame.

 I finally made it into keawaunee tired, hungry, and wet.
 I got a cup of coffee from a local cafe, but the town was really dead, which made me realize the dire of my situation.
 I finally gave in and decided to look for a hotel room for the night.
 The first place I went were complete pricks and refused to budge on their price of $80 a night.
 When I left I saw this old Inn on the lake and decided it was worth a shot.
 When I walked in I notice that they were obviously re-decorating and doing alot of work on the place, this is a good sign.
 I went to the desk and asked if there was any chance at getting a cheap room in exchange for working for a while.
 I got lucky.
 The owner explaind that he had just moved there from Chicago, where he grew up racing track bikes, and touring.
 We talked for a while and then I went to work doing laundry for about three hours.
-After a while the owner came by and told me to forget about paying him, because I had worked it off.
-Then he sent me downtown to go to a restraunt which he also owned and get whatever I wanted from the menu.
-When I got back I did a little more work, wanderd around the place and wnet to my room.
-As luck would have it I got the cowboy themed room complete with horse shoes on the wall, cowboy boots, a cow skull, and a guitar.
-But the most important part was the two queen sized beds.
-Heaven.

 No comments: